 Day 1 begins with introductions!
 We introduce campers and counselors.
-We introduce The Asylum, all the obstacles, and the rules.
-We introduce parkour’s ideas and philosophies.
-Finally, we introduce campers to safe and efficient movement patterns from our Foundations curriculum.
-These are the movements that form the backbone of parkour, everything from jumping and landing to swinging to vaulting and the list goes on… Using them efficiently is parkour, using them creatively is freerunning, and using them with friends is art du deplacement!
+We introduce The Asylum, all the obstacles, the rules, and the philosophy.
+We introduce the Values: Respect, Commitment, Discipline, Responsibility, & Leadership.
+Finally, we introduce campers to safe and efficient parkour techniques from our class curriculum through a variety of GAMES!
+These movements form the backbone of everything from jumping and landing to swinging to vaulting and the list goes on… Using them efficiently is parkour, using them creatively is freerunning, and using them with friends is art du deplacement!

 Day 2 is all about tricks and creativity!
-We’ll learn how to do all the coolest flips into our signature foam pit, swing away with awesome bar tricks, and flow through the gym with all types of spins and twists.
-Freerunning focuses on the movement of the body interacting with its environment as an outlet for creative expression, not just for efficiency, as campers add flare and style to their movement.
+We’ll learn how to do all the coolest flips into our signature foam pit, flow through the gym with all types of spins and twists, and have tons of fun being silly and creative.
+Freerunning focuses on the movement of the body interacting with its environment as an outlet for creative expression, not just for efficiency, as campers add their own personal flare and style to their movement.

 Friday **- Trampoline Park

 Day 5 takes us off campus to the best trampoline park around – Altitude Richardson!
 After tons of moving, team work, and competition, it’s time to blow off some steam by bouncing around 23,000 sq ft of indoor trampolines.
-The springs are a welcomed assistance after 4 days of soreness sets in, and they’ll need it to pull the coolest flips into the foam pits, or peg their buddy with a dodgeball, or win on the battle beam, or fly off the trapeze, or… For lunch, we all stroll down the end of the strip center to Snuffer’s for burgers on us, then back for a couple more hours of trampolines!
+The springs are a welcomed assistance after 4 days of soreness sets in, and they’ll need it to pull the coolest flips into the foam pits, exit the dodgeball court victorious, win on the battle beam, or fly off the trapeze!
+For lunch, we all stroll down the end of the strip center to Snuffer’s for burgers or Spin for pizzas on us, then back for a couple more hours of trampolines!***

 ***If dropping your camper off at Altitude – Richardson is more convenient than The Asylum that day, you can arrange to meet us there at 10:00 am.
 You may also pick them up around 2:30 pm, but please discuss either with a Coach beforehand.

-8:00 am – Door Open and Drop Off begins
+8:00 am – Doors Open and Sign In begins

 8:30 am – Camp Begins and we talk about the day